HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

       preload: false
     # Set cookie value for session affinity in HAProxy configuration for DX applications that require session affinity (e.g. HAProxy)
     sessionCookieName: "JSESSIONID"
+    # Set the "SameSite" attribute for the HAProxy DxSessionAffinity cookie to the values: None, Lax, Strict, or empty string
+    # Setting this to an empty string will not add the SameSite attribute to the DxSessionAffinity cookie.
+    # Note: This should only be set in an HTTPS environment to prevent unwanted behaviours
+    affinityCookieSameSiteAttribute: ""
+    # Set alwaysEnableSessionAffinity to ensure any session, even unauthenticated sessions, receive a DxSessionAffinity token and route to a single
+    # core pod for the lifetime of the session.
+Defaults to false.
+    alwaysEnableSessionAffinity: false
 ```

 This configuration is helpful for those who want to use a custom `Ingress Controller` to expose the service in a compatible way.
 Even then, HAProxy will still be active.
 The `Ingress Controller` will handle the incoming traffic and then route them to the HAProxy service.